ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise18b/README.md

      how they work.
 Note in particular how the Hero and Beast classes make use of the NumberGenerator and BattleLog classes.
   2. See if you can figure out how to code a battle between a Hero and a Beast (until the death).
-This is done in InsertCodeHere.cs.
+This is done in Runner class.
 The pre-made code creates one object of each of the classes.
-YOUR JOB is to add code that makes the Hero object battle against the Beast object.
+Your job is to add code that makes the Hero object battle against the Beast object.
 	 This will require some thinking, so before starting to code, try to sketch out how a battle proceeds in detail.
 You will probably need a